FusionAuth/fusionauth-example-dotnet-windowsform-api/README.md

 ## Setup
 - You will need a working version of a FusionAuth Server to point the application to.
-	- In the root directory of this repo you'll find a Docker compose file (docker-compose.yml) and an environment variables configurtion file (.env).
-Assuming you have Docker installed on your machine, you can stand up FusionAuth on your manchine with:
+	- In the root directory of this repo you'll find a Docker compose file (docker-compose.yml) and an environment variables configuration file (.env).
+Assuming you have Docker installed on your machine, you can stand up FusionAuth on your machine with:
 		```
 		docker-compose up -d
 		```
-		- The credentials for the instanse:
+		- The credentials for the instance:
 			- Url: 	[http://localhost:9011](http://localhost:9011)
 			- Admin Username: admin@example.com
 			- Admin Password: password